Block learning

 What is block learning?

-Block learning allows you to focus on one subject at a time.
+Block learning typically allows you to focus on one subject at a time.
 This gives you the opportunity to immerse yourself in the topic and learn your subject in-depth.
+For most of our block learning courses, you’ll attend classes on three fixed days each week, for up to six hours a day.

-You will have more regular assessments rather than one big exam or assessment at the end, meaning you'll get feedback early to see how you're doing.
-You'll be able to incorporate this into your next assessments and get the support to succeed, when you need it.
+You will have more regular assessments rather than one big exam or assessment at the end of the year, meaning you'll get feedback early to see how you're doing.
+You'll be able to incorporate this into your upcoming assessments and get the support to succeed, when you need it.
 This allows for teaching to take place in blocks, ultimately giving you a positive study life balance to achieve your goals.

 Balanced learning, designed for real life

 Enjoy a simple and focused timetable.
 You'll have the space you need to succeed in your subject and enjoy everything that university life has to offer.
-This will give you the flexibility to balance your studies with personal and work commitments.
+This will give you the flexibility to balance your studies with personal and work commitments outside of university.

 Block learning is designed to reflect real-world scenarios.
 You'll learn critical time management skills and self-discipline, preparing you for future workplace success.